Kannagi/AltairX/README.md

 For the calculation unit it has:
 2ALU+2ALU(32 bits) 2+2LSU 1VFPU/FDIV 1DIV/MUL BRU/CMP

+For the 32-bits version:
+-there will only be 2 ALUs
+-no Double
+-no EFU

 The advantage of this processor is that it has a simple design, and requires little transistor for "high performance" and therefore consume / cost less than CISC/RISC Out Of Order processors.